David Ruffin: In popular culture

+Paul K and the Weatherman have a song on the 1996 Love is a Gas LP titled "David Ruffin's Tears".

 Little Brother sampled Ruffin's song Slow Dance for their song Slow It Down.

-The first song on Fall Out Boy's 2005 CD From Under the Cork Tree was to have been titled "My Name is David Ruffin...and These are The Temptations," but for legal reasons the name was changed to "Our Lawyer Made Us Change the Name of This Song So We Wouldn't Get Sued."
+The first song on Fall Out Boy's 2005 CD From Under the Cork Tree was to have been titled "My Name is David Ruffin...and These are The Temptations," but for legal reasons the name was changed to "Our Lawyer Made Us Change the Name of This Song So We Wouldn't Get Sued".

 Hip hop group Hotstylz used Ruffin's song and referred his name on their single "Lookin' Boy".

-NLE Choppa referenced Ruffin on Polo G's 2020 single, "Go Stupid" stating: "Givin' niggas temptation like he David Ruffin".
+NLE Choppa referenced Ruffin on Polo G's 2020 single "Go Stupid", stating: "Givin' niggas temptation like he David Ruffin".

 American rap rock group Gym Class Heroes references Ruffin in the 2008 song "Like Father, Like Son (Papa's Song)" from their album The Quilt stating: "I never understood temptation.
 But I guess we both got a little David Ruffin in us."

-Ruffin is portrayed in the Broadway musical, Ain't Too Proud, by Ephraim Sykes.
+Ruffin was portrayed in the Broadway musical Ain't Too Proud by Ephraim Sykes.

 Ruffin's performance at the 1969 Harlem Cultural Festival was featured in the award-winning documentary film Summer of Soul, directed by Questlove.